Skip to navigation Skip to content

 Quality Checkers:

-• examine the documentation to ensure the accuracy of the HI Service processing
+• examine the documentation to make sure the accuracy of the HI Service processing

 • make sure the business rules of the programme are adhered to and the data entered into the system is accurate